History of the Event

 Bill took the idea to a longstanding friend, Lewis Isaacs.
 Between them they easily persuaded their respective firms Robson Rhodes, chartered accountants (now Grant Thornton UK LLP) and solicitors Hewitsons, to provide the initial funding and organisation.
 Hewitsons continues as the main sponsor to this day.

-Although not at Trinity College Great Court, the first race took place in the grounds of the The Perse School for Girls in Cambridge.
+Although not at Trinity College Great Court, the first race took place in the grounds of the The Perse School for Boys in Cambridge.
 On the day of the race even the persistent rain could not dampen the spirits of the 77 teams whose heroic efforts raised £17,000 for the charity.
 The race moved to its current location at Queen’s Green in the town centre the following year to incorporate a scenic route through the streets of the city and Trinity College.
 In 2007, Kings and Clare colleges added their support to the event and the route now takes in all three colleges.

 The event’s Honorary President for many years was Sir Arthur Marshall, a veteran from the 1924 Olympic team whose exploits are celebrated in the film.
 His son, Sir Michael Marshall, has taken over this role, following Sir Arthur’s sad death in 2007.

 Lord Puttnam, creator of the film “Chariots of Fire,” started the race in 2003 and said “I am very proud of the fact that, twenty five years after its production, Chariots of Fire is still proving its value by, among other things, helping to raise money for charities in Cambridgeshire year after year after year.
 It must have struck a chord for I know of no other film that manages to evoke the same, entirely positive reaction”.

 Since the event started in 1992, Chariots of Fire has raised over £1 million for local and regional charities, with an estimated 6,245 teams having taken part in the race, with approximately 37,470 individual runners pitting themselves against each other.